mpkrass7/advent_of_code/README.md

 My solutions to the advent of code 2020 challenges https://adventofcode.com/

+## Note
-## On the off chance someone downloads these, I moved my 'day' folders with all of my data into a single data folder so you will have to alter the path slightly to run my solutions
+On the off chance someone downloads these, I moved my 'day' folders with all of my data into a single data folder so you will have to alter the path slightly to run my solutions